 MCC-Penn Valley Health Information Management (HIM) Program offers evening classes that are on-ground, online, and hybrid depending on the class.
 The HIM Program evening classes are from 5:00 P.M. to 7:15 P.M. and the HIM coding classes are from 5:00 P.M. to 9:45 P.M.
 Classes are held Monday through Thursday depending on the course and the semester.

 The Coding Specialist Certificate Program offers evening on-ground and online classes.
 Coding evening classes are from 5:00 P.M. to 9:45 P.M.
-Classes are held Monday through Saturday depending on the course and the semester.
+Classes are held Monday and Wednesday depending on the course and the semester.

 Personal Qualities and Essential Functions

 An HIM professional manages all components of the health record through data analytics while assuring the privacy, confidentiality, and the security of the data by meeting all state and federal regulatory and requirements.
 HIM professionals are also knowledgeable in medical diagnostic and procedural coding and play an important role in the revenue cycle process regarding claims denials and appeals.

 The Health Information Management Program is a two-year associate's in applied science degree (AAS) where upon graduating from the Program the student is eligible to sit for the Registered Health Information Technician (RHIT) credentialing exam offered by the American Health Information Management Association (AHIMA) Joining AHIMA as a student offers many benefits as outlined in the video below.

 Three-Year Program Outcomes